 Sowing and planting squash in spring

-Seedlings are prepared in April indoors.
+Seedlings are best started in April indoors.
 Place your nursery pots near a source of heat: sow one or two seeds per pot in soil mix.
 After one month, transplant your young seedlings to the garden, spacing them one or two yards (meters) apart, depending on the variety.

 Snails and slugs consider these choice morsels, so protect them with a ring of ashes that you must renew after each and every rainfall.